🍡 mochi

 • Async SSR throws (await Promise.reject(...) in a top-level <script>).

-• Synchronous failures in the island’s bundle import or in hydrate() itself — caught by a defensive try/catch and rendered as the same failure stub.
+• Synchronous failures in the island’s bundle import or in hydrate() itself — caught by a defensive try/catch and rendered as the same stub.

 Visual behaviour